 - Starts at $150 / £150 (about AU$195)

-The all-new Amazon Fire HD 10 was released on May 26, 2021.
+The latest Amazon Fire HD 10 was released on May 26, 2021.
 Its availability appears to vary from country to country; we've spotted it on Amazon US, UK and Canada but not Australia, for instance.
-So far, Amazon appears to have plenty of stock for its new tablet, unlike the new iPad Pro 2021.

 Amazon simultaneously released the Fire HD 10 Plus, a slightly more expensive model with some key upgrades, and a productivity bundle with a Bluetooth keyboard and a Microsoft 365 Personal subscription.